Welcome to the Rickshaw Run page.

 We managed to raise about £2100.

-It was definitely an adventure, not without any danger, a lot of very bad and dangerously broken roads, breakdowns, towings, local hospitality, communication challenges, humorous situation, highly frustrating situations, all in all INDIA.
+It was definitely an adventure, not without any danger, a lot of very bad and dangerously broken roads, breakdowns, towings, local hospitality, communication challenges, humorous situations, highly frustrating situations, all in all INDIA.

 The finish line in Cochin, Kerala.